Quantum Fluctuations in Electrical Multiport Linear Systems: Nonreciprocal Harmonic Oscillator

-{\it Nonreciprocal harmonic oscillator.---} The core of the proof resides in the analysis of the canonical quantization procedure for the two-port nonreciprocal harmonic oscillator (NR HO) circuit, which plays an analogous role to the LC-oscillator for one-port devices~\cite{Devoret:1997,Vool:2017}.
-We consider only simple pairs of poles of a nonreciprocal two-port system in their impedance or admittance response, which can be represented by a parallel (series) connection of capacitors (inductors) and a gyrator~\cite{Tellegen:1948}, see Figs.~\ref{fig:NR_HOs}(a) and \ref{fig:NR_HOs}(b).
-Such circuital representations will allow us to compute open- (short-) port flux (charge) fluctuations.
+The core of the proof resides in the analysis of the canonical quantization procedure for the two-port nonreciprocal harmonic oscillator (NR HO) circuit, which plays an analogous role to the LC-oscillator for one-port devices~\cite{Devoret:1997,Vool:2017}.
+As a consequence of the multiport Foster expansion theorem~\cite{Newcomb:1966}, a general lossless multiport linear response can always be decomposed into weigthed contributions of reciprocal and nonreciprocal harmonic oscillators, as it will be seen in the following section.
+Thus, let us first focus on the fundamental circuits implementing only simple pairs of poles of a nonreciprocal two-port system in their impedance (admittance) response, which can be represented by a parallel (series) connection of capacitors (inductors) and a gyrator~\cite{Tellegen:1948}, see Figs.~\ref{fig:NR_HOs}(a) and \ref{fig:NR_HOs}(b).
+We remind the reader that the gyrator represents the fundamental two-port ideal nonreciprocal lumped element implementing lossless time-reversal symmetry breaking in the form of constraints between voltages ($\dot{\bPhi}$) and currents ($\dot{\bQ}$) at its ports, i.e. $\dot{\bQ}=\msY\dot{\bPhi}$, where the admittance matrix is

+Realistic gyrators and other more complex nonreciprocal devices like circulators are being very intensely researched, with theoretical and experimental efforts based on active (driven nonlinearities)~\cite{Barzanjeh:2017,Kerckhoff:2015,Sliwa:2015,Chapman:2017}, and passive circuits (Hall effect, magnetically-biased Josephson rings)~\cite{Koch:2010,Viola:2014,Mahoney:2017,Mueller:2018}.
+Due to the current-voltage mixing constraints of the gyrator, a parallel capacitor in one port is {\it seen} as a series inductor on the other, and vice-versa~\cite{Tellegen:1948,Newcomb:1966,Anderson:1975}.
+Thus, the circuits in Fig.~\ref{fig:NR_HOs} implement nonreciprocal harmonic oscillators~\cite{ParraRodriguezPhD:2021}.
+These circuital representations will allow us to compute open- (short-) port flux (charge) fluctuations.
 It must be emphasized that fluctuations of conjugated variables to the node fluxes $\Phi_i$ (resp. loop charges $Q_i$) in Fig~\ref{fig:NR_HOs} throught the use of Heisenberg equations do not match those computed with the dual formulae (\ref{eq:Qt_Q0_GF}) (resp. (\ref{eq:Phit_Phi0_GF}), due to the open- (short-) circuit condition not being respected.

 Making use of the multiport Foster immitance expansion theorems~\cite{Newcomb:1966}, we will generalize the results of this section to general linear systems down below.
 Going beyond discrete systems, careful continuous limits may be taken to derive meaningful results for lossy networks that connect with Johnson-Nyquist-Twiss classical noise formulae~\cite{Twiss:1955}.